-- 31. Conveyance of wastewater to the Pines WWTP is feasible and will be subject to the engineering approval process. - 32.
+- 39. Conveyance of wastewater to the Pines WWTP is feasible and will be subject to the engineering approval process. - 40.
 The currently designed wastewater treatment system which is being built in modular stages has an ultimate capacity of up to 60,000 PE.
-The extension of the Pines WWTP to 120,000 PE capacity has been identified and funded in the LTP, with design and consenting works programmed for the forthcoming years, to allow for development within the district, including that proposed in this plan change request. - 33.
+The extension of the Pines WWTP to 120,000 PE capacity has been identified and funded in the LTP, with design and consenting works programmed for the forthcoming years, to allow for development within the district, including that proposed in this plan change request. - 41.
+It is of significant importance that this plan change application does not cause any reverse sensitivity issues which would obstruct the future Pines 120 consenting, upgrade program and ongoing operations. - 42.
 Should this plan change area be approved, it is noted that development contributions are payable for any additional lots.